David Villar Player Props: Giants vs. Marlins

 David Villar At The Plate

-- Villar is hitting .191 with two doubles, three home runs and six walks.
+- Villar has two doubles, three home runs and six walks while batting .176.

-- In 15 games played this year, he has homered in two of them.
+- He has homered in two of 16 games played this season, and in 5.1% of his plate appearances.

-- Villar has an RBI in three of 15 games this season, with multiple RBI in three of them.
+- Villar has driven in a run in three games this season (18.8%), including three games with more than one RBI (18.8%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.